-The role of the Audit and Risk Committee is to ensure the risk management framework works effectively and allows the board to fulfil its oversight responsibilities regarding financial risks; the safeguarding of assets and members' deposits; and remain in compliance with regulatory requirements of the Credit Union Act.
+The role of the Internal Audit, Risk and Compliance Committee is to ensure the risk management framework works effectively and allows the Board to fulfil its oversight responsibilities regarding financial risks; the safeguarding of assets and members' deposits; and remain in compliance with regulatory requirements of the Credit Union Act.

-Through monthly meetings with the Risk Management Officer, the committee has consistently assured the board that the risk management framework is operating effectively, and confirms key risks to Progressive Credit Union are identified, and managed within thresholds documented in the Risk Appetite Statement and approved by the board.
+Whelan Dowling Associates acts as the Risk Management Officer and Compliance Officer for Progressive Credit Union.
+Through monthly meetings with the Risk Management Officer and periodic meetings with the Compliance Officer, the committee has consistently assured the Board that the risk management framework is operating effectively, key risks to Progressive Credit Union are identified promptly, and are managed within thresholds documented in the Risk Appetite Statement and approved by the Board.

-The committee assures the board, Progressive Credit Union is in full regulatory compliance and responds appropriately to recommendations issued by the Central Bank.
-In addition, we confirm all necessary policies are in place and reflect adherence to best practises as they evolve.
-The committee will continue to work closely with the internal audit and the risk management functions to ensure systems and controls are as robust as possible.
+The Committee assures the Board that Progressive Credit Union is in full regulatory compliance and responds appropriately to recommendations issued by the Central Bank.
+In addition, we confirm all necessary policies are in place and reflect adherence to best practices as they evolve.
+The Committee will continue to work closely with the internal audit, risk management, and compliance functions to ensure systems and controls continue to remain robust.

-We believe we have, with the assistance of external partners and the management team, adequately carried out our duties and responsibilities in accordance with the Credit Union Act, and has satisfied its obligations to the members of Progressive Credit Union.
+We believe we have, with the assistance of external partners and the Management Team, adequately carried out our duties and responsibilities in accordance with the Credit Union Act and have satisfied our obligations to the members of Progressive Credit Union.